Systematic review

 A systematic review is a scholarly synthesis of the evidence on a clearly presented topic using critical methods to identify, define and assess research on the topic.
 A systematic review extracts and interprets data from published studies on the topic (in the scientific literature), then analyzes, describes, critically appraises and summarizes interpretations into a refined evidence-based conclusion.
 For example, a systematic review of randomized controlled trials is a way of summarizing and implementing evidence-based medicine.
-Systematic reviews, sometimes along with meta-analyses, are generally considered the highest level of evidence in medical research.
+Systematic reviews, sometimes along with meta-analyses, are generally considered the highest level in the hierarchy of evidence in scientific and medical research.

 While a systematic review may be applied in the biomedical or health care context, it may also be used where an assessment of a precisely defined subject can advance understanding in a field of research.
-A systematic review may examine clinical tests, public health interventions, environmental interventions, social interventions, adverse effects, qualitative evidence syntheses, methodological reviews, policy reviews, and economic evaluations.
+A systematic review may examine clinical tests, public health interventions, environmental interventions, health technologies, social interventions, adverse effects, qualitative evidence syntheses, methodological reviews, policy reviews, and economic evaluations.

 Systematic reviews are closely related to meta-analyses, and often the same instance will combine both (being published with a subtitle of "a systematic review and meta-analysis").
 The distinction between the two is that a meta-analysis uses statistical methods to induce a single number from the pooled data set (such as an effect size), whereas the strict definition of a systematic review excludes that step.
 However, in practice, when one is mentioned, the other may often be involved, as it takes a systematic review to assemble the information that a meta-analysis analyzes, and people sometimes refer to an instance as a systematic review, even if it includes the meta-analytical component.

 An understanding of systematic reviews and how to implement them in practice is common for professionals in health care, public health, and public policy.

 Systematic reviews contrast with a type of review often called a narrative review.
 Systematic reviews and narrative reviews both review the literature (the scientific literature), but the term literature review without further specification refers to a narrative review.